-- 2. Obliged entities shall establish internal reporting channels that meet the requirements set out in Directive (EU) 2019/1937. - 3.
-The second paragraph of this Article shall not apply where the obliged entity is a natural person or a legal person whose activities are performed by one natural person only.
+2. Obliged entities shall establish internal reporting channels that meet the requirements set out in Directive (EU) 2019/1937.

+3. Paragraph 2 shall not apply where the obliged entity is a natural person or a legal person whose activities are performed by one natural person only.